quanterall/HaskellMaterials/README.md

 assumes/establishes a standard language subset to learn and use.

-If you're having issues running the examples, it might be wise to create a project using `stack new my-project-name quanterall/basic` and try it with that setup in the generated `Library.hs` file.
+If you're having issues running the examples, it might be wise to create a project using `stack new my-project-name quanterall/basic` and paste the example code in the generated `Library.hs` file.
+This has been tested with many of the examples and that is in general how it's supposed to work.
+If you find examples that do not, please make an issue or pull request about it.

 ## Making your first example project